Greetings from Handmade Parenting!

 Clutter clearing is work that is both emotional and physical in nature, and in this course we address both pieces equally, with gentle encouragement.
 By teasing out the meaning of the complex emotions at the root of clutter, you may suddenly find yourself able to let go of items you have been holding onto for years (or decades!); and by learning to break down a seemingly overwhelming task into doable bite-size pieces, you can begin to make strides in clearing your space with confidence instead of fear.
 Think of this course as your personal guide, walking you through simple steps that add up to great changes in your home and life.

 Along with the class, you will receive a printable PDF course workbook and journal; lifetime membership in the private (and completely optional) Mindful Clutter Clearing Facebook group; and a downloadable e-book packed with all of the lessons and assignments covered in class.
 The course is given in "real time", meaning the lessons and podcasts will be tailored to our group, and I will be available to answer questions throughout the course.

 SouleMama: Since the last time you were featured on SouleMama, in what ways has your business grown or changed?
 Is there anything new you'd like to tell us about?

-This weekend, Brooklyn General Store is generously offering the following gift to TWO lucky SouleMama readers:
+This weekend, Mindful Clutter Clearing is generously offering the following gift to THREE lucky SouleMama readers: